gyroflow/gyroflow/README.md

 ## Authors

-* [AdrianEddy](https://github.com/AdrianEddy/) - *Author of the Rust implementation (code in this repository), author of the UI, GPU processing, rolling shutter correction and advanced rendering features*
+* [AdrianEddy](https://github.com/AdrianEddy/) - *Author of the Rust implementation (code in this repository), author of the UI, GPU processing, rolling shutter correction, advanced rendering features and the Adobe plugin*
 * [Elvin Chen](https://github.com/ElvinC/) - *Author of the first version in Python, laid the groundwork to make all this possible*

 ### Notable contributors